-This fantastic dessert hails from the town of Santander in the Basque country.
+This fantastic dessert hails from the town of Santander in the far north region of Cantabria.
 The first time Lola made it for me I could not believe how light and savory it was.
 It's a bit of a cross between a cheese cake and flan.
 The addition of yogurt gives it a very light, almost tangy texture and it's incredibly easy to assemble.

 Ingredients (serves 8-12 depending on serving portion):

 -1 non-fat plain vanilla yogurt (6 ounces).
-I like the Wallaby non-fat vanilla yogurt
+I like Clover's organic "cream on top" vanilla yogurt.

 -3 triangles of plain Laughing Cow Swiss cheese (comes in the round box).
 Lately I’ve been using the low calorie version